cassgvp/WIN-Open-Neuroimaging-Community/docs/community/pathways-2-descriptions.md

 Asks their supervisor if any of their project material can be shared.
 Unfortunately none ready.
 Reaches out for other ways to contribute.
 Not available for a documentation hack.
 Works with Community Coordinator or representative to create "good first issue" list.

 #### 5. Networked Participation
-Tells other Masters students about their experience.
-More join Slack.
+Finds Masters students in the Community and discusses their experience.

 #### 6. Leadership
 Discusses resources for Masters students with Community Coordinator.
-Starts a channel in Slack relevant for their needs as "good first issue" people or Masters students explicitly.
+Starts a channel in Slack relevant for their needs.

 <!-- Discovery - Sees poster advertising study group around campus.
 First Contact - Attends a meeting of the group, and is encouraged to return in a follow up email.